Classic FM (UK)

-Classic FM (styled as CLASSIC M) is one of the United Kingdom's three Independent National Radio stations and is owned and operated by Global.
+Classic FM (styled as CLASSIC M) is one of the United Kingdom's three Independent National Radio stations and is owned and operated by Global Media & Entertainment (Global).
 The station broadcasts classical music and was launched in 1992.

-Classic FM was the first national classical music station to launch since the opening of BBC Radio 3, 25 years earlier, in September 1967, and 46 years since the opening of Radio 3's predecessor, The Third Programme, in September 1946.
+Classic FM was the first national classical music station to launch since the opening of BBC Radio 3 25 years earlier on 30 September 1967, and 46 years since the opening of Radio 3's predecessor of The Third Programme on 29 September 1946.

-As of May 2025, the station has a weekly audience of 4.9million listeners.
+As of May 2025, the station has a weekly audience of 4.7 million listeners, according to RAJAR.

 Overview

-Classic FM broadcasts nationally on FM, DAB digital radio, Freeview, satellite and cable television and is available internationally by streaming audio over the internet.
-It is the only Independent National Radio station to broadcast on FM alongside BBC Radios 1, 2, 3 and 4.
-In addition to playing a wide, traditional classical repertoire, the station also features film scores and video game music.
+Classic FM broadcasts nationally on FM, DAB+, Freeview, satellite and cable television and is available internationally by streaming audio over the internet.
+It is the only Independent National Radio station to broadcast on FM, alongside BBC Radios 1, 2, 3 and 4.
+In addition to playing a wide repertoire of traditional classical music, the station also features more modern orchestral pieces such as film scores, television theme music and video game music.

 History

-The idea for a national, commercial FM network devoted to classical music originated with the management at GWR group, an entrepreneurial group of UK commercial radio stations.
+The idea for a national, commercial FM network devoted to classical music originated with the management at GWR Group, an entrepreneurial group of UK commercial radio stations.
 It had been operating a trial programme on its AM frequencies in Wiltshire and Bristol, testing audience reaction to a regular drive-time programme of popular classical music.
 It proved successful, and the company's CEO, Ralph Bernard, and programme director, Michael Bukht, drew up the plans for a national station.

 Meanwhile, Brian Brolly, formerly the CEO of Andrew Lloyd Webber's Really Useful Group, had a similar idea in 1990.
 After failing to raise sufficient funds for the project, Brolly's consortium was approached by the GWR Group, and the two merged.
 The UK Government had decided to award several new national radio licences, and invited tenders.
 Brolly had brought the idea to Rick Senat, the long-serving head of business affairs in London for Warner Bros. and current owner of Hammer Films.
 Initially rejected by Warner Bros., Senat showed the project to the President of Time Warner International Broadcasting, Tom McGrath, a former classical musician and conductor.
-Time Warner agreed to back the project, but was prohibited under then current UK law from owning more than a 25% interest.
+Time Warner agreed to back the project, but was prohibited under UK law of that time from owning more than a 25% interest.